textext/textext/README.md

 ### Additional required software

 - You'll need to install GtkSourceView (`python-gtksourceview2` on Ubuntu/Debian) to take advantage of all the GUI features of *Tex Text*.
 This package should install `python-gtk2` as well, but if your distribution works differently, make sure you install the Python Gtk+ bindings.
-Also ensure that the package `gnome-themes-standard` is installed to avoid anoying GTK-warnings after creating a LaTeX node.
+Also ensure that the package `gnome-themes-standard` is installed to avoid annoying GTK-warnings after creating a LaTeX node.

 - Next, please install `pstoedit`.